-When I was about four years old, Dad had a friend who was into amateur photography.
-Given that this was 1973 (long, long before the days of digital photography) and having any kind of pictures taken was expensive, Dad jumped on the chance to take me and my sisters to this guy’s house to have our pictures taken.
+When I was about three years old, Dad had a friend who was into amateur photography.
+Given that this was 1972 (long, long before the days of digital photography) and having any kind of pictures taken was expensive, Dad jumped on the chance to take me and my sisters to this guy’s house to have our pictures taken.
 Joy and rapture.

 I don’t remember a whole lot about it other than having to wear a purple polyester pantsuit that was hotter than hell and itched something fierce and even worse, matched the ones my sisters were wearing.
 Grandma had made these pantsuits.
-They were ghastly according to today’s standards, but would have been fashionable in 1973.
+They were ghastly according to today’s standards, but would have been fashionable in 1972.
 They would have been a lot more comfortable had they been made of a breathable fabric, but sorry about my luck.
-To make it even less comfortable, we also had to wear these little black patent mary janes (not rubber-soled, of course) with itchy white lace socks.
+To make it even less comfortable, we also had to wear these little black patent mary janes (with slick plastic soles, not rubber soles, of course) with itchy white lace socks.
 I ended up with a nasty heat rash from wearing this ensemble, I do remember that.

 Anyway, the guy with the high faluting camera also had another high faluting toy out in his yard for his own kids- an electric train on tracks that kids could ride on.
 We were poor kids, and whatever good toys we had access to were immediately commandeered by my sadistic oldest sister.
 I got toys after she and my other sister and usually the dog too, had destroyed them.
 I had never seen any kids’ toy as cool as that train, ever.

 My sisters were more worried about chasing down and beating up the two boys who lived there, which meant I had the train all to my own happy self.
 Since I was none too thrilled about a.) wearing this horrifically hot and itchy pantsuit in the middle of August, b.) having my picture taken, c.) having to be around both strange people and my sisters, I decided to stay on the train.
 That was fun- and there was a bit of a breeze.
 Suffice to say that Mom and Dad both had their hands full with peeling my sisters off those poor boys, so I got a good bit of time on the train.
-So much so that the guy took quite a few pics of me on the train.
-No, I’ve not bothered to scan the pics.
-I don’t want to ask Mom to borrow them long enough to scan them.
+So much so that the guy took quite a few pics of me on the train. ( Edit: I finally found one of the train pics from 1972 and scanned it^ It took me until June 26, 2020 to do it though.)
 Even at four years old I was awkward and geeky and nearsighted as well as horribly dressed.
 It was the ’70’s after all.
 I think I am permanently allergic to polyester after that.
 I break out in heat rash just thinking about it.

 That was the last time I technically got to run the train.
 That’s fine with me.
 It was fun while it lasted.